List of unproduced X-Men film series projects: The New Mutants sequels

 In December 2016, Josh Boone and Knate Lee originally pitched The New Mutants to Kinberg as the first in a trilogy.
 In October 2017, Boone said that the characters Warlock and Karma would appear in the sequels, which he wanted to be "their own distinct kind of horror movies".
 In his description: "The first film is certainly the 'rubber-reality' supernatural horror movie.
 The next one would have been a completely different kind of horror movie.
 Our take was just go examine the horror genre through comic book movies and make each one its own distinct sort of horror film.
 Drawing from the big events that we love in the comics".
 He added that connections to the wider X-Men universe could have been explored more in future films.
-Boone and Lee revealed that they were interested in filming the first sequel in Brazil, and that Sunspot's father Emmanuel da Costa would have played a role in the franchise.
+Boone and Lee revealed that they were interested in filming the first sequel in Brazil, and that Sunspot's father, Emmanuel da Costa, would have played a role in the franchise.
 Fox executive Emma Watts described The New Mutants as the final film in Fox's X-Men series, ending possibilities of sequels.
 In August 2020, Boone confirmed there were no plans to incorporate The New Mutants into the Marvel Cinematic Universe.

-X-23
+Laura / X-23 spin-off

-In February 2017, James Mangold said that he would like to see X-23 appear in future X-Men films, and that he would like to be involved in one way or another, should that happen.
-Kinberg has also stated that the studio's plans for future movies do, in fact, included X-23.
-Mangold later confirmed in October that a script for an X-23 spin- off film was in the works.
-He had also cited the success of DC Films' Wonder Woman as 20th Century Fox's inspiration.
-X-23 creator Craig Kyle was expected to be involved in the solo spin-off alongside Mangold.
-There have been no further announcements of the project.
+In October 2017 following the release of Logan, the film's director and co-writer James Mangold confirmed that Fox was actively developing a spin-off film around Laura Kinney / X-23 as portrayed by Dafne Keen after the studio had been impressed by the critical and commercial success of the Warner Bros.
+Pictures film Wonder Woman (2017), which was considered a breakthrough for comic book films led by female protagonists.
+Writer Craig Kyle, who co-created the X-23 character for the animated series X-Men: Evolution (2000-03), was also revealed to be creatively involved in the project alongside Mangold himself, which was revealed to be tentatively titled Laura.
+In June 2023 during the press tour for Indiana Jones and the Dial of Destiny (2023), Mangold confirmed that while he had produced a rough story outline, the film was among the X-Men projects halted and canceled by Disney following their acquisition of 21st Century Fox, and that they had no intention of reviving the film or anything in relation to Fox's film series.
+Dafne Keen reprised her role as a grown-up Laura / X-23 in the Marvel Cinematic Universe film Deadpool & Wolverine (2024).